NSegal/FSUCourseScraper/README.md

-qcumber-scraper
+FSUCourseScraper
 ===============

-This is the component of Qcumber that scrapes the data off SOLUS, parses it, and generates structured data that the site can then display.
+This is the component of Qcumber from Queen's university that scrapes the data off FSU's my.fsu.edu, parses it, and generates structured data that the site can then display.

 Setup Guide
 ===========